rafej/UXEveryDay/README.md

 # UXEveryDay
-My goal on creating one piece of UX everyday to reallu just get better
+My goal on creating one piece of UX everyday to really just get better at the craft.